breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 category: tutorial
 ---

-In the next few chapters we gonna setup a [NextCloud](https://nextcloud.com) Server from scratch.
+In the next few chapters, we're going to set up a [NextCloud](https://nextcloud.com) server from scratch.
-There are a lot of tutorials out there already covering this topic, but in our case we gonna use [Nginx](http://nginx.org) to serve the SSL-Certificates and proxy the connection to an [Apache2](https://httpd.apache.org) service which is serving NextCloud.
+There are a lot of tutorials out there already covering this topic, but in our case, we're going to use [Nginx](http://nginx.org) to serve the SSL certificates and proxy the connection to an [Apache2](https://httpd.apache.org) service which is serving NextCloud.
 You can either use an existing Nginx configuration or follow the guide and deploy a new one.<!--more-->

-The Linux-Distribution doesn't really matter if you are a little familiar with it, but we going to use [Ubuntu Server 16.04 LTS](https://ubuntu.com/download/server).
+The Linux distribution doesn't really matter if you are a little familiar with it, but we're going to use [Ubuntu Server 16.04 LTS](https://ubuntu.com/download/server).
-For the purposes of this tutorial we gonna set up NextCloud under the Domain __"https://cloud.example.com/"__.
+For the purposes of this tutorial, we're going to set up NextCloud under the domain __"https://cloud.example.com/"__.
-Even though this is a step by step tutorial, it is always possible to skip some parts if you already configured them.
+Even though this is a step-by-step tutorial, it is always possible to skip some parts if you have already configured them.

 # Installing NextCloud
 There are two ways of installing NextCloud.
-The first one is the fully automated option using 'snap' packages.
+The first is the fully automated option using 'snap' packages.
-I don't recommend doing it this way because you don't have control over everything you wanna do.
+I don't recommend doing it this way because you don't have control over everything you want to do.
-Especially in a custom setup like ours, it is always better to do everything by yourself.
+Especially in a custom setup like ours, it is always better to do everything yourself.

 ## 'snap' Install
-Anyways, if you are a lazy person and want to take that risk...
-Lets's go!
+Anyway, if you are a lazy person and want to take that risk... let's go!
 If not already installed, install the `snap` package manager:
 ```bash
 $ sudo apt-get install snapd